rwaples/popgen2017-pink_salmon/README.md

 * Linkage Disequilibrium: p.
 108-112, including boxes 6.1-6.3

 ## Pink salmon
-Info on pink salmon here.
-(TODO)

-Three sampling sites.
-* Pictures/Maps of the sampling cites (TODO)
+Pink salmon in the Pacific have an obligate 2 year life-cycle; they live to be 2 years old, reproduce, then die.
+This results in two reproductively isolated lineages, in the odd and even years.
+"Pink salmon, a highly abundant and widely ranging salmonid, provide a naturally occurring opportunity to study the effects of similar environments on divergent genetic backgrounds due to a strict two-year semelparous life history.
+The species is composed of two reproductively isolated lineages with overlapping ranges that share the same spawning and rearing environments in alternate years."
+(Seeb et al 2014)

+We have samples from adult fish from six pink salmon populations at three different sites.
+At each site we have samples from both the odd- and even-year lineage.

+### Collection sites, north to south
+1. [Nome River](https://www.google.dk/maps?q=Nome+River+alaska&um=1&ie=UTF-8&sa=X&ved=0ahUKEwjD1r25s8XSAhVGhywKHbOPB4QQ_AUICSgC), Norten Sound, Alaska, USA
-Nome, Alaska is the end of the [Iditarod dog sled race](http://iditarod.com/)
+    * Nome, Alaska is the end of the [Iditarod dog sled race](http://iditarod.com/)
+2. [Koppen Creek](https://www.google.dk/maps/@60.4782575,-143.7244104,7z), Prince William Sound, Alaska, USA
+    * in southeast Alaska
+3. [Snohomish River](https://www.google.dk/maps/place/Snohomish+River/@47.9214779,-122.2607548,11z/data=!3m1!4b1!4m5!3m4!1s0x549aaadae1303f37:0x5bdf1b360c1dc900!8m2!3d47.9215631!4d-122.1206718), Puget Slound, Washington state, USA

 Rough estimates of the census population sizes (N<sub>c</sub>).